samuelreichor/nuxt-content-hmr-bug/content/test/index.md

 ## Manage your Contents

-Create new pages or modify the existing ones in `content/`.
+Create new pages or modify the existing ones in `content/` directory.

 ## Query & Render Pages